haskell/haskell-platform/website/README.md

   - plan-b/          - the "Plan B" site design
   - templates/       - mu-include files (used by all the designs for `{{> ...}}` includes)

-Build all of designs using:
+Build all of the designs using:

     ./platform.sh <ghc-bindist-path> build-website